shoaibkhanz/agentic-ai-engineering-course/lessons/03_chaining_routing/article_guideline.md

 **Output:**
 ```
 Complex prompt result (might be inconsistent):
+[
   {
-  "faqs": [
-    {
     "question": "What are the main benefits of solar energy?",
-      "answer": "Solar energy reduces reliance on fossil fuels, cuts greenhouse gas emissions, lowers electricity bills, and can allow homeowners to sell excess power back to the grid.
-It is also a key component in achieving energy independence for nations.",
+    "answer": "Solar energy offers numerous environmental and economic benefits, including reducing reliance on fossil fuels, cutting greenhouse gas emissions, lowering electricity bills, and contributing to energy independence.",
     "sources": [
       "The Benefits of Solar Energy"
     ]
   },
   {
-      "question": "How do wind turbines generate electricity?",
+    "question": "How does solar energy generate electricity?",
-      "answer": "Wind turbines capture kinetic energy from the wind and convert it into electrical power, functioning as a critical part of sustainable energy systems.",
+    "answer": "Solar energy converts sunlight into electricity through photovoltaic (PV) panels.",
     "sources": [
-        "Understanding Wind Turbines"
+      "The Benefits of Solar Energy"
     ]
   },
   {
-      "question": "Where can wind turbines be installed?",
-      "answer": "Wind turbines can be installed both onshore and offshore, with offshore turbines generally producing more consistent power due to stronger, more reliable winds.",
+    "question": "Can homeowners save money by installing solar panels?",
+    "answer": "Homeowners who install solar panels can significantly lower their monthly electricity bills and, in some cases, sell excess power back to the grid.",
     "sources": [
-        "Understanding Wind Turbines"
+      "The Benefits of Solar Energy"
     ]
   },
   {
-      "question": "What is a major challenge of wind energy?",
-      "answer": "The main challenge for wind energy is its intermittency\u2014it only generates power when the wind blows, requiring energy storage solutions to ensure a steady supply.",
+    "question": "Is solar energy financially viable despite its initial cost?",
+    "answer": "Yes, while the initial installation cost can be high, government incentives and long-term savings make it a financially viable option for many.",
     "sources": [
-        "Understanding Wind Turbines"
+      "The Benefits of Solar Energy"
     ]
   },
   {
-      "question": "Why is energy storage important for renewable energy sources?",
-      "answer": "Effective energy storage allows excess energy generated when supplies are plentiful to be stored and released when needed, making the power grid more stable and reliable.",
+    "question": "What is the primary function of wind turbines?",
+    "answer": "Wind turbines capture kinetic energy from the wind and convert it into electrical power.",
     "sources": [
-        "Energy Storage Solutions"
+      "Understanding Wind Turbines"
     ]
   },
   {
-      "question": "What are common energy storage methods?",
-      "answer": "The most common large-scale storage method is pumped-hydro storage, and lithium-ion batteries are also increasingly affordable and widespread for use in various settings.",
+    "question": "What is a key challenge for wind energy?",
+    "answer": "The main challenge for wind energy is its intermittency, meaning it only generates power when the wind blows.",
     "sources": [
-        "Energy Storage Solutions"
+      "Understanding Wind Turbines"
     ]
   },
   {
-      "question": "How do batteries enhance energy system reliability?",
-      "answer": "Batteries, especially lithium-ion ones, help balance energy supply and demand, making the energy system more resilient and reliable.",
+    "question": "Where can wind turbines be installed to generate power?",
+    "answer": "Wind turbines can be installed both onshore and offshore, with offshore wind farms generally producing more consistent power.",
     "sources": [
-        "Energy Storage Solutions"
+      "Understanding Wind Turbines"
     ]
   },
   {
-      "question": "What are the economic considerations of solar energy?",
-      "answer": "While the initial installation cost can be high, government incentives and long-term savings make solar energy a financially viable option.",
+    "question": "Why is energy storage crucial for renewable energy sources like solar and wind?",
+    "answer": "Effective energy storage is crucial because renewable sources are intermittent, requiring storage of excess energy when plentiful and release when needed to ensure a stable power grid.",
     "sources": [
-        "The Benefits of Solar Energy"
+      "Energy Storage Solutions"
     ]
   },
   {
-      "question": "How does solar energy contribute to environmental benefits?",
-      "answer": "Solar energy reduces greenhouse gas emissions by converting sunlight into electricity without fossil fuels.",
+    "question": "What are some common forms of large-scale energy storage?",
+    "answer": "The most common form of large-scale storage is pumped-hydro storage, and battery technologies, particularly lithium-ion, are also becoming widespread.",
     "sources": [
-        "The Benefits of Solar Energy"
+      "Energy Storage Solutions"
     ]
   },
   {
-      "question": "What role does wind power play in sustainable energy development?",
-      "answer": "Wind power is a critical part of the global shift towards sustainable energy, capturing wind's kinetic energy for electricity generation and helping reduce reliance on fossil fuels.",
+    "question": "How do batteries help balance energy supply and demand?",
+    "answer": "Batteries can be used in homes, businesses, and at the utility scale to balance energy supply and demand, making the energy system more resilient and reliable.",
     "sources": [
-        "Understanding Wind Turbines"
+      "Energy Storage Solutions"
     ]
   }
 ]
-}
 ```